SkygearIO/features/features/256-auth-gear-interaction-overview-in-next/api.md

 And as the name inferred, hooked Cloud Functions are executed in two ways: `sync` and `async` way, where `before_XXX_sync` is executed within the DB transaction in synchronized manner and is allowed to raise an exception to abort the operation, whereas `after_XXX` is executed in asynchronize manner and the execution result is omitted.

-Note that, the hooked Cloud Function usage here is quite different from skygear v1, which its cloud database hooks allow to alter attributes in before save hook.
-In skygear next, since Cloud Function has its own DB, it's Cloud Function's responsibility to generate preferred attributes in its own DB.
+Note that, the hooked Cloud Function usage here is quite different from skygear v1, which its cloud database hooks allow to alter record attributes in before save hook.
+In skygear next, since Cloud Function has its own DB, it's Cloud Function could generate preferred attributes and save it in its own DB.

 Following code demonstrates the execution flow in auth gear: